Publishing a SQL Database

 Select Publishing Options

-The Select Publishing Options page lets you set the following options before you publish the database.
+The Select Publishing Options page lets you set options before you publish the database.
 The following table provides a description of each option that is listed in the drop-down lists.

 Select True to generate two-part names that qualify object names with their schema name.
 Select False to generate one-part names that do not include the schema name.